tenclips/Adurite/README.md

 pnpm install && pnpm start
 ```

-> [!IMPORTANT]
-> You may use your package manager of choice (NPM, Yarn, Bun, etc.), but there is no guarantee it will work with Adurite.
-For compatibility, please use PNPM.
-Installing PNPM can be found in the guide above.

 This will install all the necessary dependencies and start the application in production mode.

 ## Development